ekilroy2027/ekilroy2027/README.md

 <h1 align="center">Let's bring your vision to life!</h1>

 ## ⁉️ Who am I ⁉️:
-   <p>I'm Liz, a passionate designer dedicated to creating vibrant print and social media graphicsI originated from Boston, MA, but I now reside in Atlanta.
-Currently, I am studying Graphics Information Technology at ASU.
-I have worked in the printing industry for several years and am now eager to learn web and social media design to enhance my skills as a graphic designer, and to bring these skills to you.</p>
+   <p>My name is Liz, and I am a passionate designer focused on creating vibrant print and social media graphics.
+Originally from Boston, MA, I now live in Atlanta.
+Currently, I am studying Graphics Information Technology at ASU online.
+After graduating from ASU, I plan to either freelance or look for a job in graphic design, particularly in the areas of designing packaging or print displays.
+My goal is not just to create designs but also to implement them on the company's website.
+Having worked in the printing industry for several years, I am now eager to learn web and social media design to enhance my skills as a graphic designer and to bring these skills to you.
+Outside of that, I am working on flipping my townhome and updating its decor to give it a modern look from the 1990s.</p>

 ## 👋: I’m currently __________:
  - 🔭 I'm currently working on my Shutterstock Contributor page, where I created simple and generic Christmas background designs.
 I will be posting livelier content in November this year, so stay tuned.
 My goal is to release a new set of graphics every quarter.
  - 🌱 I am currently learning how to design for the internet and social media devices.
  - 👀 I'm looking for an internship that aligns with my major at ASU and complements my educational background.
- - 🏡 A new hobby I'm pursuing is renovating my townhome and giving its decor a modern update from the 1990s.

 ## 📣 Coming Attractions:
 <p>In the spring of 2025, I will start an internship in social media design.
-I will also be launching a Behance page in the fall of that same year.
-After graduating from ASU, my plan is to either freelance or search for a job in graphic design, particularly in designing packaging or print displays.
-My goal is not only to create designs but also to implement them on the company's website. </p>
+I will also be launching a Behance page in the fall of that same year.</p>

 ## 🛠️ Languages, Tools and Apps:
  ![icons8-github-48](https://github.com/user-attachments/assets/52331c96-76fa-4389-93dc-e1159faf7a7a)